improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 JSON Single-Root (Non-Array) Progress Nuance:
 - Fast path (no validation / guard rails): a percentage update can occur after the single value is fully deserialized (may appear as a direct jump from a very low initial percentage to 100% for small files).
-- Validation / guard-rail path (`ValidateElements` = `true` OR `GuardRailsEnabled` OR `MaxStringLength` > 0): the implementation loads and processes the entire file in `HandleSingleRootFullFile` without intermediate progress callbacks; you typically see only an initial (near 0%) event (if any) and a final completion (100%).
+- Validation / guard-rail path (`ValidateElements` = `true` OR `GuardRailsEnabled` OR `MaxStringLength` > 0): the implementation loads and processes the entire file in `ProcessSingleRootValidationFromStream` without intermediate progress callbacks; you typically see only an initial (near 0%) event (if any) and a final completion (100%).
 This is by design to avoid partial metrics while the full element is being materialized.

-### 1.5 HandleError Workflowf
+### 1.5 HandleError Workflow

 1. Increment `ErrorCount`
 2. Produce `ReaderError` -> `ErrorSink.Report`